-Data collected at farm level as pedigree, weights (at birth, weaning, yearling, and of carcass), measurements, diseases, treatments, mating, sale, and slaughter dates are validated, stored, and summarised in real-time reports for supporting the decision-making process.
+Data collected at farm level includes pedigree, weights (at birth, weaning, yearling age, and at slaughter), and disease and treatment events, as well as mating, sale, and slaughter dates.
+These are validated, stored, and summarised in real-time reports for supporting the decision-making process.
 The reports are location, management group, breed (in case of multi breed or crossbred), and animal specific, according to each farmer's need.

 The possibility of handling groups of sires simplifies the mating strategies and pedigree recording for farmers using stock bulls in their herds.
-The integration of third parties' data allows the upload of e.g. (genomic) breeding values when computed by a genetic evaluation centre or a breed society.
+The integration of third party data allows the upload of breeding values (including GEBVs) computed by external genetic evaluation centres or breed societies.
 This information is processed by Dtreo providing reports tailored to the user requirements.

 Dtreo has allowed these beef operators to discover insights about their data that were not possible previously.
 They specified relevant analytics to be promptly developed through the flexible structure of the platform, uncovering new information and supporting more informed decisions.
+Dairy Sheep operations (New Zealand)